pixlee/pixlee-ios-sdk/README.md

 If you get an error running `carthage update` on osx please clear your carthage cache by doing `rm -rf ~/Library/Caches/org.carthage.CarthageKit`.

+## Libraries
+- [InfiniteLayout](https://github.com/arnauddorgans/InfiniteLayout) is used to implement the infinite scroll in the SDK.
+    - you can enable and disable the feature with **PXLGridViewDelegate.isInfiniteScrollEnabled: true / false**

 ## License

-pixlee-ios-sdk is available under the MIT license.
+- pixlee-ios-sdk is available under the MIT license.
+- [InfiniteLayout](https://github.com/arnauddorgans/InfiniteLayout) is available under the MIT license.